rosencode/oxynet/README.md

-# Oxynet: a C++ simulation engine for the oxytocin network system
+# Oxynet: a simulation engine for the oxytocin network system

-**oxynet** simulates the spiking activity of the magnocellular oxytocin network system, based on the model presented in ["Emergent Synchronous Bursting of Oxytocin Neuronal Network" by Rossoni et al. (2008)](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000123)
+**oxynet** simulates the spiking activity of the magnocellular oxytocin network system, based on the model presented in ["Emergent Synchronous Bursting of Oxytocin Neuronal Network" by Rossoni et al. (2008)](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000123).

+## Installation

-## Requirements
+### Requirements

+For `oxynet`:

 * A C++17 compliant compiler

+For `plotter.py`:

+* Python 3 (including numpy, pandas and matplotlib)

-## Installation
+## Building

+In a terminal,

 ```bash
 $ git clone https://github.com/rosencode/oxynet.git